European Market Situation

 PRC’s dockless bike share systems can currently be found in numerous European cities and the number keeps growing (see here, here).
+However as of 2018 many bike share operators have scaled back their European operations.
 Besides Europe, the Chinese dockless bike share operators have already launched their operations in North America and they are planning to enter the South American market, namely in Mexico, in February 2018 (see here).

-For a list of European cities that have such dockless bike sharing programs click here.
+For a list of European cities that have or hadsuch dockless bike sharing programs click here.

 To have an overview what is going on across Europe countries have a look below.

-ofo since August 2017, introduced 3 gear systems into their Austrian bikes
+ofo from August 2017 until August 2018, introduced 3 gear systems into their Austrian bikes

 During the winter the number of ofo bicycles was reduced from 700 to 200 due to reduced usage of the bikes (see here).